top of page

 How to prevent Clostridial Diseases in alpacas

-For cria OPTION ONE If the dam was vaccinated within 4 to 8 weeks of birth, the cria can be vaccinated at 10 to 12 weeks old.
-To do this, subcutaneously administer 2ml (for any weight of cria) of Heptavac-P OR 1ml (for any weight of cria) of Covexin-10.
-Repeat the dose again with the SAME TYPE of vaccine 4 to 6 weeks after this.
-After that, they can fall into the annual routine with the rest of the herd.
+If the dam was vaccinated within 4 to 8 weeks of birth, the cria has received some immunity via the colostrum, so vaccination can wait until 10-12 weeks of age.
+Subcutaneously administer the recommended dose to the cria.
+Then repeat the dose again with the SAME TYPE of vaccine 4 to 6 weeks after this.
+From then, they can fall into the annual routine with the rest of the herd.

-If the dam was not vaccinated within 8 weeks of birth, the cria needs to be vaccinated much sooner at 2-3 days old, as they do not have as much colostral immunity from the dam.
-To do this, subcutaneously administer 2ml (for any weight of cria) of Lambivac to cria at 3 days old.
-Repeat the dose again with the SAME TYPE of vaccine at 3 weeks old.
+If the dam was not vaccinated within 8 weeks of birth, the cria has not received immunity and needs to be vaccinated much earlier.
+Subcutaneously administer the recommended dose to the cria at 3 days old.
+Repeat this dose with the SAME TYPE of vaccine at 3 weeks old.

-Do not vaccinate females within 1 month before giving birth.
-Always speak to your vet about choice of vaccine for pregnant alpacas, as some may be safe and others not.
-For any alpaca that has not previously received clostridial injections (or you are unsure of their history), subcutaneously administer 2ml (for any weight of alpaca) of Heptavac-P OR 1ml (for any weight of alpaca) of Covexin-10.
+For any alpaca that has not previously received clostridial injections (or you are unsure of their history), subcutaneously administer 1ml (for any weight of alpaca) of Covexin-10 or Bravoxin-10.
 Then repeat the dose again with the SAME TYPE of vaccine 4 to 6 weeks later.
 After this, they can fall into the annual routine with the rest of the herd.

-Do not vaccinate females within 1 month before giving birth.
-Always speak to your vet about choice of vaccine for pregnant alpacas, as some may be safe and others not.
-After the initial course of vaccinations, alpacas can receive bi-annual boosters, usually carried out in Springtime and again in Autumn.
-You can go down in the number of strains (i.e the initial course administered was a 10 way vaccine such as Covexin-10 and you would now like to use a 7 way vaccine such as Heptavac-P) without needing to do another initial course.
-However, if you go up in the number of strains (i.e the initial course administered was a 3 or 7 way vaccine such as Lambivac or Heptavac-P and you would like to use a 10 way vaccine such as Bravoxin-10), an initial course of this higher strain vaccine must be administered for it to be effective (see the above 'Adults not previously vaccinated').
+After the initial course, alpacas can receive annual boosters, usually carried out in Spring and Autumn.
+You can go down in the number of strains, i.e the initial course administered was a 10 way vaccine (e.g Covexin-10) and you would now like to use a 7 way vaccine (e.g Heptavac-P) without needing to do another initial course.
+But, if you go up in the number of strains, i.e the initial course administered was a 7 way vaccine (e.g Heptavac-P) and you would like to use a 10 way vaccine (e.g Bravoxin-10), an initial course of the higher strain vaccine must be administered for it to be effective.

 Disclaimer: Fostings Alpacas are not a veterinarian body and this is not a substitution for veterinary consultation and advice.
 Always consult your vet when creating a health plan for your herd and before administering medication.